alligatormon/alligator/doc/action.md

 When the database have internal namespaces (e.g., databases in a Relational DB), this field specifies the name of that namespace.

+## dry\_run
+The dry-run option helps you find the best way to work with your own commands and queries without executing them.

 ## work\_dir
 Specifies the working directory to run external software using the command line.